eds223-fall-2024-org/Marine_Aquaculture_West_Coast/README.md

 For example, many species of filter feeders can be cultivated with almost no additional input from the fishers, as they feed on plankton and detritus suspended in the water column and do not need space to move around.
 Many lines seeded with juveniles can be dropped into the water column, suspended from floats, and easily harvested when they are fully grown in a 1-2 years time.
 In lieu of this, I was interested in the West Coast's potential to cultiavte oysters and mussels, two species desirable as a food source both locally and abroad.

 To accurately predict where these species could be aquacultured, I had to find areas along the western coast of the US that were both the appropriate depth and temperature for these species.
-Using the format developed to predict this potential area for oyster cultivation, I created a function tht can predict potential area for aquaculture of any species given it's desired temperature and depth range.
+Using the format developed to predict this potential area for oyster cultivation, I created a function tht can predict potential area for aquaculture of any species in the Exclusive Economic Zone(EEZ) of the US, given it's desired temperature and depth range.

 ![Mariculture of Oysters: middlesoundmariculture.com](https://img1.wsimg.com/isteam/ip/e6715026-e6cc-42bb-a6e0-c2abe7d97162/DJI_0550.jpg/:/)